qooxdoo/qooxdoo/documentation/manual/source/pages/website/tutorial_web_developers.rst

   var popup = q.create("<div>").appendTo(document.body);

 This line line of code uses two essential methods of %{Website}.
 First, we create a new DOM element, which is wrapped in a collection.
-On that object, we call the ``applyTo`` method, which adds the newly created element to ``document.body``.
+On that object, we call the ``appendTo`` method, which adds the newly created element to ``document.body``.
 Now, reloading the page... brings up an error!?!
-Sure, we added our script in the head of the HTML document which means ``document.body`` is not ready yet.
-We need to wait until the document is ready until we can start and %{Website} offers a way to do that.
+Sure, we added our script in the head of the HTML document, which means ``document.body`` is not yet ready when our code gets executed.
+We need to wait until the document is ready until we can start. %{Website} offers a convenient way to do that.
 We just wrap the code we've written in a function and give that to ``q.ready``:

 ::